 Let Biology Lead the Way

-Our lab uses state-of-the-art phenotypic screening technologies at the University of Miami, machine learning, and cutting edge biological models that span primary tissue to 3D organoids, to identify effective drug targets.
+Our lab uses state-of-the-art phenotypic screening technologies, machine learning, and cutting-edge biological models (primary tissue to 3D organoids) to identify effective drug targets.
 We then use knowledge of these targets to help design effective drugs, including ones that simultaneously engage multiple targets (polypharmacology) to maximize efficacy and improve safety.
 This highlights the important role of academic drug discovery, where academicians have more room to innovate and explore novel approaches.
 It also underscores the importance of academia-industry partnerships to then translate those innovations into clinical applications.
 You can read more about the topic in this review by Dr. Ali:

-Our lab is involved in the development and implementation of idTRAX, a biotechnology that combines phenotypic screening with biochemical profiling and machine learning to identify drug targets with unprecedented speed and efficiency.
-Our group also actively develops image analysis algorithms and computational workflows to suit our discovery needs when such solutions are not readily available.
+Our group has led the development and implementation of idTRAX, a biotechnology that combines phenotypic screening with biochemical profiling and machine learning to identify drug targets with unprecedented speed and efficiency.
+We also actively develop image analysis algorithms and computational workflows to suit our discovery needs when such solutions are not readily available.

 We use phenotypic screening technologies and podocytes from human origin to identify therapeutic candidates for kidney disease.
-We have identified a novel compound for treating diabetic kidney disease, and we are performing medicinal chemistry with our collaborators at the University of Miami and Florida International University to develop it into a lead compound appropriate for in vivo validation and preclinical development.
+We have identified a novel compound for treating diabetic kidney disease, and developed it into a lead candidate with our collaborators at Florida.
+This candidate showed promising in vivo activity and is currently in preclinical development.

-We have identified drug targets for modulating various biological processes related to healing the central nervous system (CNS) following injury, including processes related to nerve regeneration and neuroinflammation.
+We have identified drug targets for modulating various biological processes related to healing of the central nervous system (CNS) following injury, including processes related to nerve regeneration and neuroinflammation.
 We use our knowledge of these targets to develop drug candidates for treating CNS injuries.
-Our candidate for spinal cord injury is currently in the preclinical development stage.
+Our candidate for spinal cord injury is currently in preclinical development.

 By screening compounds on cancer cells as well as normal cells, we can identify compounds that selectively kill the cancer cells while sparing normal tissue cells.
 We then use our idTRAX platform to identify drug targets that selectively sensitize cancer cells.
 This is of major importance for developing effective oncology drugs that do not have broad toxicity and do not further reduce the function of organs already burdened by the presence of a tumor.